Mujk/trainfck/README.md

 - “+” station &#8594; directions: "⬆️" cell byte +1, "⬇️" cell byte -1, "➡️" cell pointer +1, "⬅️" cell pointer -1
 - “-” “|” rails, the train can only move on rails and operators, or they will turn around
 - “^” “v” “>” “<” changes direction at the next possible option
-- “!” ignores the next action if the current cells equals 0
+- “?” ignores the next action if the current cell equals the last cell
 - “.” prints out the current cell
 - “,” takes input as value for the current cell
 - "o" change direction